PRX/labs.prx.org/_posts/2014-08-18-an-introduction-to-v4.markdown

 ### some (non-technical) background

-If you've even heard of PRX, more than likely it was in the context of an episode of [The Moth podcast](http://themoth.org), or more recently the end of [This American Life](http://thislife.org), which we distribute (over the internet, more on that in a future post) to public radio stations around the country.
+If you've heard of PRX, more than likely it was in the context of an episode of [The Moth podcast](http://themoth.org), or more recently the end of [This American Life](http://thislife.org), which we distribute (over the internet, more on that in a future post) to public radio stations around the country.
 We also have a history building [native mobile